vermautkarsh44/CGPA-prediction-system/README.md

 # CGPA-prediction-system

-(Note: For complete understanding of the project please consider the Phase 2 report.)
+(Note: For complete understanding of the project please consider the Phase 2 report and phase 2 presentation.)

 CGPA Prediction System